Monotone Bounded Depth Formula Complexity of Graph Homomorphism Polynomials: Characterizing Bounded Product Depth Monotone Formulas

-Now, we prove the lower bound.
-We prove that any monotone formula $\mathcal{F}$ for $\coliso_{H, n}$ with product-depth $\Delta$ must have a size $\Omega(n^{\cost_\Delta(H)})$.
 The proof is similar to the lower bound proof of Theorem~{3} in \cite{KPR23}.
 Given a parse tree computing a monomial of $\coliso_{H, n}$, we construct a baggy elimination tree for $H$ from the parse tree.
 We then show that only a few monomials can be computed using a gate that corresponds to the leaf bag in the baggy elimination tree that achieves the maximum cost.
 This implies a lower bound on the total number of gates.

 Let $m$ be a monomial in $\coliso_{H,n}$ and let $T$ be a parse tree of $\mathcal{F}$ computing $m$ after removing all $+$ gates from the parse tree and attaching the child of $+$ gate to the $+$ gate's parent.
 We construct a baggy elimination tree $B$ from $T$ as follows: For each vertex $i \in V(H)$, we find all leaves in $T$ corresponding to variables that involve $i$ (e.g., $x_{\{(i, f(i)), (j, f(j))\} }$ for all neighbors $j$ of $i$ in $H$).
 We put $i$ into the bag that is the Least Common Ancestor (LCA) of these leaves in $T$, denoted by $t_i = \text{LCA}(i)$.
-After this process, if a non-root node is empty, we remove it from $B$, attaching any children to the removed nodes parent.
+After this process, if a non-root node is empty, we remove it from $B$, attaching any children to the removed node's parent.
 We will see later that the root bag is either non-empty or has exactly one child after this process.
 If the root bag is empty and has one child, we can make the child the root.
 The nodes of our baggy tree $B$ then correspond to gates $g \in T$ that are an LCA for at least one vertex.
 We denote the bag for a node $g$ as $B(g) = \{i \in V(H) \mid \text{LCA}(i) = g\}$.
 The tree structure of $B$ is thus inherited from $T$.